pkivolowitz/CSC3510-S-2023/projects/p4/README.md

   be a double.

 * The number of terms to evaluate.
 The number of terms must lie between 1 and 10 inclusive.
-Note the value of 10 as an upper bound in new.
-It was 8.
+Note the value of 10 as an upper bound is new.
+It was 8 in the original specification.

 ## C version